Spotify: Streaming records

 In October 2015, "Thinking Out Loud" by Ed Sheeran became the first song to pass 500 million streams.
 A month later, Spotify announced that "Lean On" by Major Lazer and DJ Snake featuring MØ was its most-streamed song of all time with over 525 million streams worldwide.
 In April 2016, Rihanna overtook Justin Bieber to become the biggest artist on Spotify, with 31.3 million monthly active listeners.
-In May 2016, Rihanna was overtaken by Drake with 31.85 million total streams.
+In May 2016, Rihanna was overtaken by Drake with 31.85 million monthly listeners.
 In December 2016, Drake's just-under 36 million monthly listeners were overtaken by the Weeknd's 36.068 million.
 Later that same month, Drake's song "One Dance" became the first song to hit one billion streams on Spotify.
 Upon its release in August 2017, the single "Look What You Made Me Do" by Taylor Swift earned over eight million streams within 24 hours, breaking the record for the most single-day streams for a track.
 On 19 June 2018, XXXTentacion's hit single "Sad!" broke Swift's single-day streaming record, amassing 10.4 million streams the day after he was fatally shot in Florida.

 User growth

 In March 2011, Spotify announced a customer base of 1 million paying subscribers across Europe, and by September 2011, the number of paying subscribers had doubled to two million.
 In August 2012, Time reported 15 million active users, four million being paying Spotify subscribers.
 User growth continued, reaching 20 million total active users, including five million paying customers globally and one million paying customers in the United States, in December 2012.
 By March 2013, the service had 24 million active users, six million being paying subscribers, which grew to 40 million users (including ten million paying) in May 2014, 60 million users (including 15 million paying) in December 2014, 75 million users (20 million paying) in June 2015, 30 million paying subscribers in March 2016, 40 million paying subscribers in September 2016, and 100 million total users in June 2016.
 In April 2020, Spotify reached 133 million premium users.
 In countries affected by the COVID-19 pandemic, Spotify registered a fall in users in late February, but it has seen a recovery.
 In March 2022, Spotify had 182 million premium subscribers.
 At the end of Q2 2022, Spotify reported 188 million paying subscribers and 433 million total users.
+At the end of Q3 2024, Spotify reported 252 million subscribers and 640 million monthly active users.